 I’ve only briefly mentioned them here because I wrote up a whole guide on Sayulita’s Beaches.

-Sayulita – This is the town’s main beach.
+- Sayulita – This is the town’s main beach.
 There are plenty of sun loungers to rent and it’s a surf beach!
 You can easily rent from Sayulita Surf School, which is where I rented from.
-Unfortunately, the beach has LOTS of people, which sometimes makes for a crowded surfing experience.
-To just chill without the crowd, head a bit north on the beach.

 Eating is actually one of the best things to do in Sayulita because you’re pretty spoilt for choice!
-In fact, I ate out at so many places I figured I’d just write a whole post on some of my favorite spots!
+In fact, I ate out at so many places I figured I’d just write a whole post on some of my favorite restaurants in Sayulita!

 I’ve compiled a quick list here for you to browse too.